ZKNoxHQ/ZKeeper/README.md

 Our solution builds upon the new EIP-7702 standard to create a flexible smart account.
 When a transaction needs to be signed:

 1.  **Role Identification:**  At entrance of contract, transactions are designed a role for the signature, according to their criticity.
-2.  **ZkSafe:** The governance model is hidden by a ZkProof Verification of the
+2.  **ZkSafe:** The governance model is hidden by a ZkProof Verification of the ARX wrist signer.
 3.  **Wristband Interaction:** The wristband's ARX chip securely generates a signature using its embedded key, it is used to generate the witnesses of the zkProof (ECDSA over k1).
 4.  **Post-Quantum Signing:** The signature is then processed with the FALCON post-quantum algorithm (via JavaScript integration).
-5.  **Hybrid Verification (On-Chain):** The `ZKNOX_Zkeeper.sol` smart contract on Ethereum verifies both the traditional ECDSA signature (from the wristband) and the FALCON post-quantum signature.
-This dual-verification ensures the account is protected against both classical and quantum-era threats.

 The sudo account is protected by FALCON signatures, why standard commands are signed by ecdsa.
 At the entrance of Zkeeper, an analyzer estimates the level (sudo, standard) of the transaction.
 Then it is forwarded to be signed by the right role.